pushme-pullyou/tootoo-2025/tootoo/README.md

 ## To Do / Wish List

+* 2025-05-25 ~ omitting the date from the file name in the menu, and adding the date to the file title
+* 2025-05-25 ~ images in div content directly
+* 2025-05-25 ~ sort folders with files staring with dates with newest st op
 * 2025-05-24 ~ Update TooToo Edit to same level as TooToo
 * 2025-05-20 ~ Add a button to open files by going directly to repo and not using Pages ~ do pages without Pages!?!
 * 2025-05-16 ~ Add collapse all button